 9.4.2.246 Rejected Groups element

-The Rejected Groups field contains a concatenated list of unsigned 16-bit integers representing finite cyclic groups that have been rejected by a peer in a previous authentication attempt.
+The Rejected Groups field contains a concatenated list of unsigned 16-bit integers representing finite cyclic groups, using the octet ordering conventions of 9.2.2 (Conventions), that have been rejected by a peer in a previous authentication attempt.

 Comment #7: "… such that 28m > r, where r is the order of the group, …": Section 12.4.7.2.4 uses the domain parameter p for the same purpose as r.
 Practically, both will yield the same value for m, but it's good to be consistent.